photo by Kim Sunée

 directions:

-4. GRILL METHOD: Place clams directly on grill; clams should start to open after 5 to 7 minutes.
+- GRILL METHOD: Place clams directly on grill; clams should start to open after 5 to 7 minutes.
 Using tongs, gently remove clams being careful not to spill clam juices to a large bowl.
 Discard any clams that do not open after 10 minutes.
 Or place clams on a sheet pan with wine or broth/water; cover lightly with foil or a grill lid and let cook, checking every 30 second or so.
 Remove opened clams, being careful not to spill the juices to a large bowl.
-Toss clams with warm garlic butter and sprinkle with lots of fresh parsley.
+Toss clams with warm garlic butter and sprinkle with lots of fresh parsley, and lemon zest.

-5. STOVETOP METHOD: Set a large, wide pot (like a wok or stock pot) over medium-high heat.
+- STOVETOP METHOD: Set a large, wide pot (like a wok or stock pot) over medium-high heat.
 Pour wine or broth into pot and bring to a gentle boil; add clams and cover with a lid and steam until fully opened, about five minutes.
 Check every 30 seconds after four or five minutes and remove clams to a large bowl as they open.
-Toss with melted garlic-lemon butter and fresh herbs.
+Toss with melted garlic-lemon butter and fresh herbs, and lemon zest.

 Leave a comment